planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Traps** are carefully hidden surprise Hazards.
 The first to enter a trapped Zone gets a Check to detect it, using a relevant CONCEPT.
 If successful, the trap does not trigger and may even be disarmed with further Checks.
 A failure means they suffer the effect.
 A triggered trap may turn into a Hazard afterward.
 - **Chases** have the quarry and pursuers Move through a set of chase Zones, with the quarry deciding where to go.
 How well they overcome obstacles, hazards, and climbing along the way decides who wins.

-### Parley

-Haggling, seduction, diplomacy, lies, threats, bribery, and negotiation are all good alternatives or preludes to battle.
-This is not mind-control and merely shifts the social situation in favor of the winner.
-Parley is a Check of NATURE vs. MOTIVE.
-The side with more leverage may get a bonus or better narrative outcome.

-**Check:** NATURE vs. MOTIVE (or highest MOTIVE of an audience)

-{: .outcomes }

-> -   **Success:** The social situation sways in your favor.
-> -   **Edge:** Adds to Difficulty to persuade otherwise later.
-> -   **Failure:** The social situation plays out as it would.
-> -   **Twists:** *Delay, lose Contact, offend ally, reveal secret, etc.*

-Success shifts the narrative for the better, but the views of those involved still depend on the actual argument.
-If no one uses Parley, the Guide role-plays the reaction as they would expect it to play out.

-Edge makes it harder for others to undo the persuasion later.
-Note this sticky belief in the Resources section of their character sheet; it is now something they “own,” for better or worse.

-Players on the losing side of Persuasion can either go along with it or outright reject the manipulation outright.
-Going along with it can easily justify an XP highlight!

 ### Race

 High stakes race or chase scenes often benefit from some structure.
 After dealing with obstacles and dirty tricks, the driver reaching the end with the highest Speed wins.
 If tied for Speed, the highest Edge wins.
 Race Checks are POISE vs. current Speed, with obstacles adding Difficulty.